-13. On this aspect, the Hon'ble Apex Court in the case of State of M.P. vs. Deepak [(2019) 13 SCC 62], reversing the order of discharging from charges under Section 306 of IPC, has enunciated the principles which the High Courts must keep in mind while exercising their jurisdiction under the provision.
-In this case, endorsing another case of Hon'ble Apex Court in the case of Amit Kapoor vs. Ramesh Chander [(2012) 9 SCC 460 has quoted as under:-

-"27...
-At best and upon objective analysis of various judgments of this Court, we are able to cull out some of the principles to be considered for proper exercise of jurisdiction, particularly, with regard to quashing of charge either in exercise of jurisdiction under Section 397 or Section 482 of the Code or together, as the case may be:
+- 13. On this aspect, the Hon'ble Apex Court in the case of State of M.P.Vs.
+Deepak reported in (2019) 13 SCC 62, reversing the order of discharging from charges under Section 306 of IPC, has enunciated the principles which the High Courts must keep in mind while exercising their jurisdiction under the provision.
+In this case, endorsing another case of Hon'ble Apex Court in the case of Amit Kapoor vs. Ramesh Chander reported in [(2012) 9 SCC 460 has quoted as under:- - "27. ...
+At best and upon objective analysis of various judgments of this Court, we are able to cull out some of the principles to be considered for proper exercise of jurisdiction, particularly, with regard to quashing of charge either in exercise of jurisdiction under Section 397 or Section 482 of the Code or together, as the case may be: - 27.2.

-27.2.
 The Court should apply the test as to whether the uncontroverted allegations as made from the record of the case and the documents submitted therewith prima facie establish the offence or not.
 If the allegations are so patently absurd and inherently improbable that no prudent person can ever reach such a conclusion and where the basic ingredients of a criminal offence are not satisfied then the Court may interfere.

-27.3.
+- 27.3.
 The High Court should not unduly interfere.
-No meticulous examination of the evidence is needed for considering whether the case would end in conviction or not at the stage of framing of charge or quashing of charge.

-27.4.
-Where the exercise of such power is absolutely essential to prevent patent miscarriage of justice and for correcting some grave error that might be committed by the subordinate courts even in such cases, the High Court should be loath to interfere, at the threshold, to throttle the prosecution in exercise of its inherent powers.

-27.9.
-Another very significant caution that the courts have to observe is that it cannot examine the facts, evidence and materials on record to determine whether there is sufficient material on the basis of which the case would end in a conviction; the court is concerned primarily with the allegations taken as a whole whether they will constitute an offence and, if so, is it an abuse of the process of court leading to injustice.
+No meticulous examination of the evidence is needed for considering whether the case would end in conviction or not at the stage of framing of charge or quashing of charge. - 27.4.
+Where the exercise of such power is absolutely essential to prevent patent miscarriage of justice and for correcting some grave error that might be committed by the subordinate courts even in such cases, the High Court should be loath to interfere, at the threshold, to throttle the prosecution in exercise of its inherent powers. - 27.9.
+Another very significant caution that the courts have to observe is that it cannot examine the facts, evidence and materials on record to determine whether there is sufficient material on the basis of which the case would end in a conviction; the court is concerned primarily with the allegations taken as a whole whether they will constitute an offence and, if so, is it an abuse of the process of court leading to injustice. - 27.13.

-27.13.
 Quashing of a charge is an exception to the rule of continuous prosecution.
 Where the offence is even broadly satisfied, the Court should be more inclined to permit continuation of prosecution rather than its quashing at that initial stage.
-The Court is not expected to marshal the records with a view to decide admissibility and reliability of the documents or records but is an opinion formed prima facie.
+The Court is not expected to marshal the records with a view to decide admissibility and reliability of the documents or records but is an opinion formed prima facie." - 14.
+Hon'ble Apex Court in the case of State of Orissa Vs. Debendranath

-14. Learned counsel for the petitioners has submitted that since no prima facie case is made out against the petitioners, the impugned order is not sustainable.
-On this aspect, the law laid down by Hon'ble Apex Court in the case of State of Orissa vs. Debendranath Padhi [2004 Law Suit (SC) 1408] is worth to refer here as under:
+Padhi reported in 2004 Law Suit (SC) 1408 has held as under: